Adaptive reduced tempering For Bayesian inverse problems and rare event simulation: Numerical Simulations

 We note that the reduced sampling methods (ARMS and ART's IS estimate) share similar performances in the case of our rare event simulations.
 We nevertheless remark that depending on the model, there exists a slight gain or loss of the order of a few units for ART in comparison to ARMS (a gain in the case of model~\#RB for $p=1$ and a loss in the case of model \#S).
 Discriminating the most performant reduced method (ART or ARMS) is not obvious as performances appear in our experiments to be model dependent and sensitive to the setting of the free parameters (given in table above).
 However, we emphasize that the ART algorithm has the advantage of being simpler to implement as it does not require the use of the nesting and domination conditions of the ARMS algorithm.
 Furthermore, unlike ARMS, to maintain consistency (at least in an idealized case) ART only requires the use of an approximate error bound in cases where a rigorous one is not available (\eg in the case of model~\#RB with $p=\infty$).
 Last but not least, the performances of the two reduced sampling methods are far beyond the standard ones in terms of square error times cost: we observe a gain of the order of a decade or two of the expected square error for a given cost.

 Although ART's RSMC and IS estimates are almost indistinguishable for model~\#RB, we note that ART's RSMC estimate (which relies solely on the reduced score) deteriorates in the case of model~\#S, the square error tending to be constant with respect to the cost.
 For this case, using the spline approximation $\Srom$ rather than the true score $\Score$ induces a significant bias.
 Indeed, the non-differentiability of $\Score$ at the rare event boundary leads to high-frequency oscillations (which tend to decrease with the number of interpolation points, but never disappear completely) in the spline model.
-The consequence is that a significant proportion of particles in the rare event set $\{x\in \mathcal{X} :\Score(x) \ge 1\}$ are to be excluded from the set $\{x\in \mathcal{X} :\Srom(x) \ge 1\}$, leading to a negative bias.
+The consequence is that a significant proportion of particles in the rare event set $\{x\in \mathcal{X} :\Score(x) \ge 1\}$ is excluded from the set $\{x\in \mathcal{X} :\Srom(x) \ge 1\}$, leading to a negative bias.
 On the contrary, we observe that ART's IS estimate is not biased and retains its good performance in this case, independently of the problem of convergence of $\Srom$ to $\Score$.

-For both standard and reduced estimates (ARMS and ART's IS estimate), we observe approximately a unitary negative slope (on a logarithmic scale) of the variance as a function of cost, implying that the product of variance and cost is constant.
+On the other hand for both reference estimates (AMS and tempering) and IS estimates for ARMS and ART, we observe approximately a unitary negative slope (on a logarithmic scale) of the variance as a function of cost, implying that the product of variance and cost is constant.
 Such a behavior suggests asymptotic normality of the proposed IS estimate, as it has been demonstrated for AMS~\cite{cerou:hal-01417241}.